 Most importantly, you are responsible for the land and have the right to landscape and engage in all typical home-owner activities.
 This is your home—you get to enjoy all the security, control, tax advantages, and equity building opportunities of homeownership.

 Q: Can I leave my home to my children?

 Yes.
 The ground lease that secures your use of the land is for 99 years and is renewable and inheritable.
 This means that you could stay in your home for as long as you live, bequeath the home and the right to use the land to your children and they could do the same—on and on across generations.

 Homeowners pay a nominal $20-30 monthly ground lease fee to support us organizationally and continue our non-profit work.

 Q: What about selling my home?

 You can sell your home to any income-qualified homebuyer.
-Homestead helps households in selling their home; but you are welcome to find a buyer (friend or relative even) for your home.
+TLC helps households in selling their home; but you are welcome to find a buyer (friend or relative even) for your home.